kh4n10/firstProject/readMe.md

 ###The Game: ATOM
-After careful consideration, I decided upon designing a game which will use the keyboard arrows to navigate an object around the board.
+After careful consideration, I decided upon designing a game which will use the keyboard arrows to navigate an object around a board.

 My game is called **ATOM**, with the idea being inspired from the classic snake.